cpwardell/FiNGS/README.md

 ```

 ## Suggested usage
-+ Use default filtering thresholds
++ Use default filtering thresholds (either our filters or ICGC filters)
 + Use every available processor
 + Only consider variants with a PASS filter value from the variant caller
 + Only emit variants that PASS all filters